Fahad Al-Muwallad: 2014–15 season

 Fahad scored his first goal of the new campaign in a 2–1 victory over Al-Faisaly played at the King Abdul Aziz Stadium because construction work was still being done on Al-Ittihad's new stadium King Abdullah Sports City Stadium which is set to hold a capacity of over 60,000.
 On 17 October 2014, Fahad scored the winning goal in a 2–1 win over Al-Khaleej firing the ball past the near post of goalkeeper Moslem Freej.
 This was Fahad's first goal at the newly completed King Abdullah Sports City Stadium.

 On 21 March 2015, Fahad scored against Al-Khaleej with a perfectly timed header to beat goalkeeper Moslem Freej.
 On 9 April 2015, Fahad scored a penalty which turned out to be the decisive goal in a 1–0 triumph over Hajer, Fahad expertly fired his penalty in the top left-hand corner of the net past the out-stretched hand of former Al-Ittihad goalkeeper Mustafa Malayekah.

 On 22 April 2015, in the last 16 of the Champions Cup, Fahad came off the bench to fire two late goals past Al-Fateh in a 4–1 victory played at the Prince Abdullah bin Jalawi Stadium.
 Al-Ittihad manager Victor Pițurcă described Fahad's late goals as "heroic" and said "Fahad is making improvements everyday, if he keeps on playing as he is, he will go far, he has the world at his feet".
-27 April 2015, Fahad scored a magical goal in Al-Ittihad's 4–3 victory over Al-Taawon.
+On 27 April 2015, Fahad scored a magical goal in Al-Ittihad's 4–3 victory over Al-Taawon.
 In the 25th minute of the game, Jamal Bajandouh squared the ball to Fahad at the edge of the area, Fahad then touched it up and hit a ferocious bicycle kick that flew past Al-Taawon goalkeeper Sultan Al-Ghamdi into the back of the net.
 Fahad also scored a penalty in the same game where he expertly sent Sultan Al-Ghamdi in the wrong direction while placing the ball in the other side of the net.

 On 15 May 2015, Fahad scored another wonderful goal in the "Derby of Jeddah" scoring the opening goal in the 84th minute after cutting inside and striking a thunderous shot into the top right-hand corner of the net past the helpless Abdullah Al-Maiouf in the Al-Ahli net.
 However, Salman Al-Moasher struck a late equalizer in the 89th minute to tie up proceedings, the match finished 1–1.
 On 31 May 2015, Fahad scored in the Saudi El Clasico, in the semi-finals of the Champions Cup at the King Fahd International Stadium, firing in a goal from the penalty spot, cancelling out the opening goal from Al-Hilal defender Digão.
 However the match ended in disappointment for Al-Ittihad as they capitulated with the match ending in a 4–1 win victory to Al-Hilal.
 Fahad ended the 2014/15 season with 10 goals in 24 appearances, while gaining praise from pundits for some extraordinary performances in Saudi Professional League and the Champions Cup.